prashantkumarjoyal/Termux-Advance-Tools/README.md

 Uses dialog for a terminal GUI menu if available, otherwise falls back to text menu.</br>

-># ⚠️ Warning: Pentesting tools are powerful.
+># ⚠️ Warning: <div style="color: red;">Pentesting tools are powerful.
 Use them only on systems you own or have explicit permission to test.
-I won’t support illegal activity.</br>
+I won’t support illegal activity.</div></br>

 <svg xmlns="http://www.w3.org/2000/svg" width="800" height="120">
   <rect width="100%" height="100%" fill="#c62828" rx="8"/>